Federal Peronism: Ideology

 Federal Peronism covers various sectors of right-wing or centrist Peronism.
-Federal Peronism lacks a coherent ideology and fails to stand out from, Cambiemos coalition, particularly on economic grounds.
-Federal Peronism is overall more social conservative than Kirchnerism while still following the Peronist tenets of economic nationalism and social justice.
+It has been described to represent "moderate, centrist or right-wing Peronism".
+Federal Peronism lacks a coherent ideology and fails to stand out from the Cambiemos coalition, particularly on economic grounds.
+Federal Peronism is overall more socially conservative than Kirchnerism while still following the Peronist tenets of economic nationalism and social justice.
+According to Pierre Ostiguy and Aaron Schneider, all Federal Peronists leaders are to the right of Kirchnerism.
+Some political scientists classify Federal Peronism as centre-right, while the Manifesto Research on Political Representation (MARPOR) classified it as centrist and almost perfectly aligned with the "absolute centre".

+According to political scientist Pierre Ostiguy, Federal Peronism combines "popular cultural conservatism with developmentalist, pro-business policies", emphasizes anti-crime legislation, and opposes the dominance of Kirchnerism.
+Martín Retamozo and Mauricio Schuttenberg described Federal Peronism as "broadly characterized by its commitment to good relations with the Catholic Church and sectors of the local business community, and a rhetoric based on social justice."

 The movement represents first and foremost the diverse interests of state-level Peronist activists and leaders, who stay in opposition to Kirchnerism.
 Electorally, the goal of Federal Peronism was to prevent voters disaffected with Kirchnerism from defecting to anti-Peronist parties and present itself as a "third-way" candidacy that would maintain the diverse support bases of the Peronist movement.
 In comparison to Kirchnerism, Federal Peronism puts an emphasis on more republican and less populist values, and focuses more on regionalist and decentralist causes.
 It seeks to represent "Peronism before Kirchnerism" and promotes Peronist features that the movement had before being "re-founded" by Kirchnerism, which restored Peronism to the left-wing orientation it had under Juan Perón.

+Federal Peronists sought to present themselves as the third way between Kirchnerism and the anti-Peronist Macrism.
+Miguel Ángel Pichetto stated that the movement wanted to differentiate itself from Citizen's Unity, condemning this Kirchnerist coalition for forging "alliances with Trotskyism" and "thinking that by breaking everything there is a possibility of returning to power", stating that Federal Peronists "are not that kind of the left".
+Federal Peronism was introduced as a "democratic, republican, and federal Peronism", and presented itself as anti-populist, portraying Kirchnerism as an authoritarian, centralized and populist force.
+A divisive point amongst Federal Peronists was the question of shared identity with Kirchnerist Peronism.
+Some Federal Peronists, such as Sergio Massa and his Renewal Front, postulated a need for building a broad Peronist front and reconciled themselves with Kirchnerists, while others such as Pichetto considered anti-Kirchnerism more important, forging alliances with anti-Peronist forces which were justified as "rationality".